ta3ag/lbd/docs/BackendTutorial/source/lld.rst

     =c++11 -DCMAKE_BUILD_TYPE=Debug -G "Unix Makefiles" ../src/

-This whole book focus on backend design, this chapter is too.
-To help readers understand the lld document, first we list the linking steps from lld web.
+This whole book focus on backend design, and this chapter is same.
+To help readers
+understand the lld document, first we list the linking steps from lld web.
 After that, explain each step with the class of source code which came from lld source and more with what kind of Cpu0 lld backend implementation needed